kdhawan2000/Supply-Chain-Management-System/README.md

 # Supply-Chain-Management-System
-This Java application calculates the cheapest combination of reusable inventory items that can be used to manufacture a specific order requested by user.
-It utilizes a MySQL database (inventory) provided by Hack Your Learning to extract data pertaining to the availability of reusable parts.

 In this project we design an application to calculate the cheapest combination of available inventory items that can be used to fill a specific order.
 For example, if in a university, a faculty needs one executive chair, the application should be able to calculate the most cost-effective way of assembling the chair from other used furniture items.